cern-cta/CTA/docs/content/concepts/tape/media/index.md

 ### Identifiers: VID/VOLSER

 A tape cartridge is identified by a 6-character ( `[A-Z0-9]{6}` ) *Volume IDentifier (VID)*, or *VOLSER (VOLume SERial)*, - the barcode of the cartridge.
-The VID of each cartridge must be unique, ideally at the level of the storage system, but definitely within the cartridge's tape library.
+The VID of each cartridge must be unique across the CTA catalogue, including cartridges in different libraries.

 Usually, a range of VIDs is specified by the administrator at the time of media purchase and printed on stickers that are put on the cartridges by the supplier.
 There is no particular rule as to which range is assigned to which kind of cartridges.